Grants awarded

 Core costs of the organisation

-To support organisational consolidation and develop a focus on biodiversity.
+To support organizational consolidation and develop a focus on protecting and supporting biodiversity.

 $2,550,000